FastFinTech/FFT.TimeStamps/docfx/index.md

 # FFT.TimeStamps

-Use this to get extremely fast timestamping when:
+Use this to get extremely fast timestamping with:
-1. Your primary purpose is fast, efficient storage of exact times, across multiple timezones.
+1. Fast, unambiguous representation of exact times in multiple timezones.
-2. You run very frequent comparisons of timestamps, possibly as a way of comparing across multiple timezones.
+1. Fast comparisons of timestamps in multiple timezones.
-3. You DON'T often need to extract string representations, or get the day/month/year/hour/minute/second properties (compute intensive)
+1. Fast arithmetic operations on timestamps.
+1. Fast timezone conversion.
+1. Fast, unambiguous timestamp serialization.

-The `TimeStamp` is used to represent an exact moment in time, as ticks utc.
+The `TimeStamp` represents an exact, unambiguous moment in time.

-It's better than a `DateTime` for various reasons, the first being that, with `TimeStamp` objects,  there is absolutely no ambiguity about timezones, or, in particular, the `DateTimeKind` property of the	`DateTime`.
+The `DateStamp` represents a particular date.

+The `MonthStamp` represents a particular month.

+This library was developed in response to needs encountered during twenty years of developing financial applications for exchanges and traders.

 Let's take for example a trading platform, which deals with time in at least these timezones simultaneously:
 - The timezone that the user's computer is configured with.